Chloebrz/swing-node-react/README.md

 ### Node.js & Express
 The server is implemented using **Node.js** and **Express**.
-Authentication is handled with **PassportJS** (Google OAuth strategy): admin can log in/sign up with Google account.
+Authentication is handled with **PassportJS**.
+ - Google OAuth strategy: admin can log in/sign up with Google account
+ - Local strategy: admin can log in/sign up with an email address and a password

 ### MongoDB
 We use a **MongoDB** database to store the picture documents and the users information.